TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 This section contains a general overview of topics that you will learn in this lesson.

-* How React projects can be created locally.
+* How React projects can be created.
-* Describing the difficulties when starting a React project without the appropriate tools.
+* Why to use premade tools for creating React projects.
-* Listing some of the popular tools and methods for scaffolding a new React project.
+* How to use Create React App.
-* Explaining what Create React App is.
+* How to format the code in React projects.
-* Setting up your workflow to develop efficiently within your new project.
+* What are React Developer Tools.

 ### Many Paths

-There are multiple ways to start using React in your projects, from attaching a set of `<script>` tags which serve React from a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), to robust [toolchains](https://en.wikipedia.org/wiki/Toolchain) that are highly configurable and allow for increased scalability and optimization.
+There are multiple ways to start using React in your projects, from attaching a set of `<script>` tags which serve React from a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), to robust [toolchains](https://en.wikipedia.org/wiki/Toolchain) and [frameworks](https://en.wikipedia.org/wiki/Web_framework) that are highly configurable and allow for increased scalability and optimization.

 Some examples of these toolchains: